2KAbhishek/termux2k/README.md

 ## More Info

-Want the complete CLI+ experience on your *nix system too? have a look at [Dotfiles](https://github.com/2kabhishek/Dotfiles) Looking for my neovim configs?
-See [nvim](https://github.com/2kabhishek/nvim) Looking for my tmux configs?
-See [tmux2k](https://github.com/2kabhishek/tmux2k) Find more cool configs and setups at [GitHub does Dotfiles](https://dotfiles.github.io/)
+Want the complete CLI experience on your nix system too?
+Have a look at [Dotfiles](https://github.com/2kabhishek/Dotfiles)

+Looking for my `neovim` configs?
+See [nvim](https://github.com/2kabhishek/nvim)

+Looking for my `tmux` configs?
+See [tmux2k](https://github.com/2kabhishek/tmux2k)

+Find more cool configs and setups at [GitHub does Dotfiles](https://dotfiles.github.io/)

 <div align="center">